thatonenerdc/Wash1ngtonDC/README.md

        • My favorite colors are Peach🪷,Mint/Turquoise/Azur🩵, Sage green 🌱and Coffee brown☕.
        • Im from  Western Romania. 🇷🇴
 Hope you have a great journey exploring my profile!
 Bye friends =D

+not rlly online on github, check my tumblr!